Steffi Kong ’20 Named Tennis Player of the Week by Conference Carolinas

-Psychology and Biochemistry major, and tennis player Steffi Kong ’20 has been named the Conference Carolinas Women’s Tennis Player of the Week.
+Psychology and Biochemistry major, and tennis player Steffi Kong ’20 (Nisbet Honors) has been named the Conference Carolinas Women’s Tennis Player of the Week.
 The conference office made the official announcement on Wednesday, March 11, 2020.

 A senior from Singapore, Kong won both of her singles matches at No. 1 singles last week in straight sets.
 She earned wins over Johnson C Smith and Lees-McRae.
 She also collected two wins at No. 3 doubles.